Disney Plus: It's here. This is everything you need to know.

 Disney also made a deal with Verizon to give the carrier's unlimited wireless customers a free year of Disney Plus.

-So is the Disney Plus streaming service worth paying for?
+So is Disney Plus worth paying for?
 The details that we know so far are below, but basically: If you love Star Wars or Marvel movies or if you have kids, you may find yourself considering yet another subscription.

 Disney's other streaming services -- Hulu and sports-focused ESPN Plus -- run on the same tech platform, so new members can subscribe to them with the same password and credit card info.
 Disney plans for all three to be individual subscriptions, but it's offering a triple-service bundle for $13 a month.